whataboutpets/minimal-mistakes/_posts/rabbits/2018-03-21-can-rabbits-eat-apples.md

 If you are wondering whether rabbits can also eat the skin of the apple then the answer is yes.
 The **apple peel** actually [packs most of the fibers and vitamins](http://www.huffingtonpost.com/2014/02/19/never-peel-apple_n_4791328.html){:target="_blank"} that an apple contains.

-> Tip: Next time you are making an apple pie, don't throw away those skins but keep them as a treat.
+> Next time you are making an apple pie, don't throw away those skins but keep them as a treat.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/hpIXMkC91rI" frameborder="0" allowfullscreen></iframe>